MicrosoftDocs/VBA-Docs/outlook/How-to/Search-and-Filter/filtering-items-using-a-string-comparison.md

 ## Prefix, Phrase, and Substring Matching

 DASL supports the matching of prefixes, phrases, and substrings in a string property using content indexer keywords **ci_startswith** and **ci_phrasematch**, and the keyword **like**.
 If a store is indexed, searching with content indexer keywords is more efficient than with **like**.
-If your search scenarios include substring matching (which content indexer keywords do not support), use the **like** keyword in a DASL query.
+If your search scenarios include substring matching (which content indexer keywords don't support), use the **like** keyword in a DASL query.

 A DASL query can contain **ci_startswith** or **ci_phrasematch**, and **like**, but all string comparisons will be carried out as substring matching.